StackStorm/st2-docker/README.md

 # StackStorm in Docker containers

-The initial container configuration is as follows:
+The default container configuration is as follows:

  - stackstorm (st2 + st2web + st2mistral)
  - mongo
  - rabbitmq
  - postgres
  - redis

+The mongo, rabbitmq, postgres and redis containers use persistent storage.

 ## Usage